-The CEISMIC team are part of the University of Canterbury's College of Arts.
+The CEISMIC team are based in the UC Arts Digital Lab, part of the University of Canterbury's College of Arts.
 We work with consortium members and the people of Canterbury to build the CEISMIC archive.

 Professor Paul Millar